 Note: if your program's Kira assessment is optional, you can choose not to submit one by clicking I Do Not Want To Complete This Assessment.

 The Prerequisites tab is only available for certain programs.
 In it, you can assign courses you took (or plan to take) to fulfill the program's required prerequisites.
 You must complete Coursework Entry and Transcript Review in order to complete this section.
+You should only add additional courses if necessary to reach the minimum credit requirement.
+Do not exceed the listed requirements by matching extra courses.

 Note that assigning these courses does not necessarily mean you meet the program's prerequisite requirements; the program wants you to self-identify these courses for their review.
 Contact each program directly if you have questions about these prerequisites.